 The Master of Education in Adult Learning is a 33-credit hour program of study that prepares individuals for a broad range of positions related to the education of adult learners.
-Students choose one of three elective concentrations in adult literacy, human resource development, or teaching and learning with technology.
+Students choose one of three elective concentrations in adult literacy, human resource development, or instructional design and technology.
 Graduates are found in major corporations, higher education, health care organizations, state and federal agencies, nonprofit and community-based organizations and human services agencies.
 Admission to the program is predicated on the “whole person” concept, taking into account life experience, academic record, references and the reasons for the student’s interest in the program.
 An interview with the program adviser is recommended prior to admission.
 Successful applicants will have sufficient prior work experience with adults as learners to enable them to bring relevant work experience into the classroom learning environment.

 A unique feature of the program is the learning portfolio, maintained in an online journal (blog) format.
 The learning portfolio, in combination with the capstone seminar, replaces a comprehensive examination requirement.
 For the portfolio, students write reflective blog entries during each of the core and concentration courses.
 During the program, selected assignments are posted to the blog to document personal growth and learning over time.
 At the end of the program, students create a synthesis of their learning in an essay format or through creation of a digital story.
 The portfolio serves as a demonstration of the graduate’s abilities to a prospective employer and can be added to a student’s resume.
 Throughout, the program utilizes students’ experiences in working with adults as learners to unite theory with practice and emphasizes 21st-century technologies for teaching and learning.